secilreel/meerkatsServer/README.md

-In order to take a closer peek at how the application works, you can login to the live site: https://secilreel-meerkats-app.now.sh/ with the demo
+In order to take a closer peek at how the application works, you can login to the live site: https://secilreel-meerkats-app.now.sh/ with the demo account.
-user: secil
+username: secil
 password: pass1.

 Developers who want to contribute to this project, you can clone the code and add new features such as creating groups from friends, creating an admin account, and more.
 I have already left some breadcrumbs: you can see that friends and user endpoints  is up and running.
 Code along and send me a merge request.
 Let's build a clean and efficient events planning to give a chance to our users to enjoy their friends!